Oil stocks, GSK weakness pull FTSE 100 lower; Deliveroo jumps | Business

 Oil stocks, GSK weakness pull FTSE 100 lower; Deliveroo jumps

-London's FTSE 100 inched lower on Thursday on weakness in oil stocks and GlaxoSmithKline, while food delivery platform Deliveroo jumped on order growth hitting the top of its outlook range.
-The blue-chip index eased 0.3%, weighed down by oil majors Royal Dutch Shell and BP as they tracked lower crude oil prices.
+London's FTSE 100 slipped on Thursday on weakness in oil stocks and GlaxoSmithKline, while food delivery platform Deliveroo jumped on order growth hitting the top of its outlook range.
+The blue-chip index ended 0.1% lower, weighed down by oil majors Royal Dutch Shell and BP as they tracked weaker crude oil prices.

-GlaxoSmithKline fell 1.9% and was the second-biggest loser on the FTSE 100 after consumer goods giant Unilever late on Wednesday effectively ended its pursuit of a business that the pharmaceuticals company plans to spin off later this year.
+GlaxoSmithKline fell 1.8% and was among the biggest loser on the FTSE 100 after consumer goods giant Unilever late on Wednesday effectively ended its pursuit of a business that the pharmaceuticals company plans to spin off later this year.
 However, the blue-chip index is set to gain for the fifth consecutive week, helped by strength in commodity-linked shares and banking stocks, significantly outperforming the pan-European STOXX 600.

 British Prime Minister Boris Johnson on Wednesday announced the end of COVID-19 measures including mandatory face masks in England.
-The domestically focussed mid-cap index was flat.
+The domestically focussed mid-cap index rose 0.3%

-Primark owner Associated British Foods dropped 1.5% after it said the spread of the Omicron coronavirus variant dented shopper numbers in December.
-Premier Foods was the top midcap gainer, up 6.4%, and said it expects full-year profits above market expectations, as its trademark Mr Kipling brand delivered its best-ever Christmas sales.
+Primark owner Associated British Foods dropped 4.2% after it said the spread of the Omicron coronavirus variant dented shopper numbers in December.
+Premier Foods was among the top midcap gainer, up 7.8%, and said it expects full-year profits above market expectations, as its trademark Mr Kipling brand delivered its best-ever Christmas sales.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)